ant-design/ant-design/components/date-picker/index.en-US.md

 ## API

-There are three kinds of picker:
+There are four kinds of picker:

 * DatePicker
 * MonthPicker
 * RangePicker
+* WeekPicker

-**Note:** Part of locale of DatePicker, MonthPicker, RangePicker is read from value.
+**Note:** Part of locale of DatePicker, MonthPicker, RangePicker, WeekPicker is read from value.
 So, please set the locale of moment correctly.

 ```jsx
 import moment from 'moment';